Donkey: Behaviour

-Use
+Uses

 The donkey has been used as a working animal for at least 5,000 years.
 Of the more than 40 million donkeys in the world, about 96% are in underdeveloped countries, where they are used principally as pack animals or for draught work in transport or agriculture.
 After human labour, the donkey is the cheapest form of agricultural power.
 They may also be ridden, or used for threshing, raising water, milling and other work.
 Some cultures that prohibit women from working with oxen in agriculture do not extend this taboo to donkeys.

 In developed countries where their use as beasts of burden has disappeared, donkeys are used to sire mules, to guard sheep, for donkey rides for children or tourists, and as pets.
 Donkeys may be pastured or stabled with horses and ponies, and are thought to have a calming effect on nervous horses.
 If a donkey is introduced to a mare and foal, the foal may turn to the donkey for support after it has been weaned from its mother.

+In the United States, Canada, and Australia, donkeys are used as livestock guard animals for smaller livestock such as sheep.
+When working as livestock guard animals, also called predator control animals or mobile flock protectors, donkeys will bray loudly and attack potential predators by kicking out with their front hooves.
+In 2019, donkeys comprised 14.2% of livestock guard animals in the United States.

 A few donkeys are milked or raised for meat.
 Approximately 3.5 million donkeys and mules are slaughtered each year for meat worldwide.
 In Italy, which has the highest consumption of equine meat in Europe and where donkey meat is the main ingredient of several regional dishes, about 1,000 donkeys were slaughtered in 2010, yielding approximately 100 tonnes of meat.
 Asses' milk may command good prices: the average price in Italy in 2009 was €15 per litre, and a price of €6 per 100 ml was reported from Croatia in 2008; it is used for soaps and cosmetics as well as dietary purposes.
 The niche markets for both milk and meat are expanding.
 In the past, donkey skin was used in the production of parchment.
 In 2017, the UK based charity The Donkey Sanctuary estimated that 1.8 million skins were traded every year, but the demand could be as high as 10 million.

 In China, donkey meat is considered a delicacy with some restaurants specializing in such dishes, and Guo Li Zhuang restaurants offer the genitals of donkeys in dishes.
 Donkey-hide gelatin is produced by soaking and stewing the hide to make a traditional Chinese medicine product.
-Ejiao, the gelatine produced by boiling donkey skins, can sell for up to $388 per kilo, at October 2017 prices.
+Ejiao, the gelatine produced by boiling donkey skins, can sell for up to $388 per kilogram, at October 2017 prices.